 Overview

 This unforgettable Ireland and Scotland guided tour offers travelers a deep dive into the heart of Gaelic culture and history.
 Dublin impresses with the cobbled courtyards of Trinity College and the millennia old Book of Kells.
-Experience centuries of rich Gaelic history as you take High-Tea at the Ardgowan Estate near Glasgow and see the Palace of Holyroodhouse in Edinburgh.
-Glencoe offers a glimpse of Britain’s highest mountain Ben Nevis ahead of a cruise on Loch Ness and the chance to seek out Scotland’s most infamous bonnie monster.
+Glencoe offers a glimpse of Britain’s highest mountain Ben Nevis before a cruise on Loch Ness and the chance to seek out Scotland’s most infamous bonnie monster.
 Up in the highlands, enjoy a whiskey tasting at a distillery, to uncork tales of smugglers before the vacation embarks on a grand tour of the Scottish capital.
 Edinburgh doesn’t disappoint with the Royal Mile, home to Edinburgh Castle, Scotland’s Crown Jewels and the Scottish Parliament.

 Locations Visited

-Dublin, Kildare, Cork, Blarney Castle, Killarney, Ring of Kerry, Cliffs of Moher, Galway, Connemara, Sligo Bay, Londonderry, Giant's Causeway, Ballygally, Ardgowan House, Glasgow, Loch Lomond, Glencoe, Loch Ness, Inverness, Culloden, St. Andrews, Edinburgh
+Dublin, Kildare, Cork, Blarney Castle, Killarney, Dingle, Dingle Peninsula, Cliffs of Moher, Galway, Connemara, Sligo Bay, Londonderry, Giant's Causeway, Ballygally, Glasgow, Loch Lomond, Glencoe, Loch Ness, Inverness, Culloden, St. Andrews, Edinburgh

 Countries Visited